What Makes a Good Location?

 A huge part of our marketing strategy at Bach to Rock is marketing to moms.
 Moms make most of the family decisions about extra-curricular activities, and they’re most likely the ones looking for soccer teams, dance classes and music lessons.
 So when we consider the best location to build a Bach to Rock school, we look for a way to appeal to our key demographic.

 Good locations for our business model are areas with lots of families.
 We tend toward suburban communities near large cities, and we look for a certain density of population, with above-average income, within about a 30-minute drive of a proposed site.
-Even before we started franchising, Bach to Rock was able to finesse the wish list for our schools, thanks to the experience we had with our six corporate locations, says Amy Hamilton, Vice President of Operations.
+Even before we started franchising, Bach to Rock was able to finesse the wish list for our schools, thanks to the experience we had with our six corporate locations, says Angela Sakell, Vice President of Marketing & Operations.

 Consider some of our current sites: